jbirddog/blue/README.md

 1. Code buffer size in bytes
 1. Location of opcode handler

-BlueVM will then read 1024 bytes from stdin into the input buffer and begin interpreting the bytecode.
-The contents of this initial 1024 bytes serve as the bootstrap for the host.
+BlueVM will then set entries in the BlueVM opcode map and read 2048 bytes from stdin into the input buffer.
+This initial read will serve as the bootstrap for the host and is interpreted.
+Once the input buffer is exhausted the BlueVM exists.

 ## Execution